 William Davenport and Company

 An important accumulation of volumes dating from 1745 to 1797, recording the trading activities of Messrs.
 William Davenport & Co., a Liverpool firm involved in the slave trade.
-Nine volumes contain invoices of cargoes and accounts for trading with West Africa in slaves and with the West Indies.
+Nine volumes contain invoices of cargoes and accounts for trading with West Africa and with the West Indies.
 The remaining volumes comprise a waste book (1745-1766), an entry book with copies of bills of exchange, two ledgers (1763-1775, 1788-1797), a cash book (1764-1775), a register containing details of nearly 3,000 bills of exchange (1769-1786) and finally an account book for beads and cowries (1766-1770).
 This last item has been used by archaeologists in Canada and the United States to date North American Indian graves.
 In all 63 voyages are recorded.
 The manuscripts are of great historical importance as much of the primary material on the slave trade was destroyed by parties with guilty consciences.

 A microfilm edition of the William Davenport Papers was published by Microform Academic Publishers and a digitised version is available online to Keele registered users (on-campus access only).